KhanJuned/FileSynker/README.md

   <li> <a href="https://github.com/tronkko/dirent">Dirent</a> </li>
 </ol>

-<i>Note: </i> The above requirements is for the GUI Interface only you can simply download the FileSync.cpp file as use it as a command line Interface <br>
+<i>Note: </i> The above requirements is for the GUI Interface only you can simply download the FileSynk.cpp file, Compile it and start using it as a command line Interface <br>

 <h2>Visual Studio Setup</h2>
 **************************************************************************************